-The Hazleton LaunchBox was made possible, in part, by a gift from former local attorney Pasco Schiavo who bequeathed $1 million to Penn State Hazleton to help accelerate entrepreneurship.
-Penn State matched Schiavo’s gift.
+Hazleton LaunchBox was made possible, in part, by a gift from former local attorney Pasco Schiavo who bequeathed $1 million to Penn State Hazleton to help accelerate entrepreneurship, which was matched by Penn State.
 Additional support has been received from the state grants, local businesses, and banking institutions.

 “The Hazleton LaunchBox is a tremendous example of the progress that can be made when organizations collaborate.
 Our partners, donors and sponsors eagerly anticipate the impact our LaunchBox will have on the Hazleton area business community and economic development,” says Gary Lawler, chancellor, Penn State Hazleton.